codeclown/yea/README.md

   })
 ```

-A new `Promise` is always returned, and the `ImmutableAjaxRequest` is not mutated, so you can send the same request multiple times.
+A new `Promise` is always returned, and the `SupremeAjaxRequest` is not mutated, so you can send the same request multiple times.

 ```js
 const req = request.get('https://example.com');